Morwenn/mountain-sort/README.md

 element of each cycle into a temporary then moves the other ones directly to their final place before relocating the first element of the cycle to its final position in the original collection.
-* Just like Exact-Sort, it also maintains a boolean array to tell which elements have already been moved to their final location and which ones are still to be moved.
+* Just like Exact-Sort, it remembers which elements have already been moved to their final location and which ones are still to be moved.
+However it reuses the iterator array instead of using another boolean array, marking already sorted elements with a sentinel value.

 To sum up: O(n log n) comparisons, O(n) memory, but only for iterators, not for actual values.
 The current version is unstable because it uses `std::sort` to sort